isimmons/mosh-js-unit-testing-starter/Notes.md

 and not deliver code.
 But do you want to deliver broken code?
 Code coverage is not a garanteed bug free code.
 But isn't code coverage closer to being garanteed than no coverage?
 Lot's to think about.
 A lot of OSS projects require tests along with PRs and the tests must pass along with existing tests in the project before a PR can be approved.
 I guess this is one way to make it easier by having individual contributors be responsible for coverage on the parts of code they submit in PRs.
 But a dev team might need to have certain people assigned to test and approve new features before shipping them so at least a large part of the team could focus on writing code?
 IDK

+# Good test Characteristics

+## Maintainable

+- clear naming
+- small (ideally less than 10 lines suggested by Mosh)
+- test a single behavior
+- clear variables and constants
+- properly formatted (thanks prettier)

+## Robust 🐖

+A test that is resilient to changes in the code.

+- test behavior and not the implimentation (the what, not the how)
+- avoid tight assertions (exact text and error messages)

+## Trustworthy 🤝🔒👥

+- code works
+- when fails, something is wrong with the code, not the test
+- no false positives or false negatives
+- validates correct behavior
+- test boundary conditions (empty arrays, null, undefined, extreme values)
+- deterministic (produce same results every time)
+- purity (no random data, current date/time, global state)
+- tests should be isolated from each other and from knowlege of implimentation in the production code